Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 to prevent the healer from helping, and hopefully kill the DPS in that stun.
 Even

-be able to get out of your next Kidney Shot during which you will use offensive
+be able to get out of your next Kidney Shot, during which you will use offensive

 cooldowns.

-Below is an example of the opener;
+your enemy.
+Below is an example :

 - Use